Keats/jsonwebtoken/README.md

 serde = {version = "1.0", features = ["derive"] }
 ```

-The minimum required Rust version is 1.56.
+The minimum required Rust version (MSRV) is 1.67.

 ## Algorithms
 This library currently supports the following: